OFA-Sys/OFA/checkpoints.md

 * <a href="https://ofa-beijing.oss-cn-beijing.aliyuncs.com/checkpoints/vqa_base_best.pt"> Finetuned base checkpoint for VQAv2 </a>
 * <a href="https://ofa-beijing.oss-cn-beijing.aliyuncs.com/checkpoints/snli_ve_base_best.pt"> Finetuned base checkpoint for SNLI-VE </a>
 * <a href="https://ofa-beijing.oss-cn-beijing.aliyuncs.com/checkpoints/image_gen_base_best.pt"> Finetuned base checkpoint for Text-to-Image Generation on COCO  </a>

+## Pretrained Language Models
+To follow our multimodal pretraining, we suggest using pretrained language models for the initialization.
+Note that for the base-size and large-size models, we directly use BART-base and BART-large, and for the other sizes, we pretrained the tiny-size, medium size, and huge-size OFA-based language models.
+* <a href="https://ofa-beijing.oss-cn-beijing.aliyuncs.com/checkpoints/ofa_tiny_plaintext.pt"> Tiny-size encoder-decoder language model (OFA) </a>
+* <a href="https://ofa-beijing.oss-cn-beijing.aliyuncs.com/checkpoints/ofa_medium_plaintext.pt"> Medium-size encoder-decoder language model (OFA) </a>
+* <a href="https://ofa-beijing.oss-cn-beijing.aliyuncs.com/checkpoints/bart_base.pt"> Base-size encoder-decoder language model (BART) </a>
+* <a href="https://ofa-beijing.oss-cn-beijing.aliyuncs.com/checkpoints/bart_large.pt"> Large-size encoder-decoder language model (BART) </a>
+* <a href="https://ofa-beijing.oss-cn-beijing.aliyuncs.com/checkpoints/ofa_huge_plaintext.pt"> Huge-size encoder-decoder language model (OFA) </a>